GaniyuSodiq/bento/color-teacher/README.md

 - Teach, Test and grade(score) based on perfomance in the test.
 Recommend to retake test or lesson
 - - test can be: Ask 'What color is this (Showing a red box)?
 - - give 2 button options saying red | blue

+HOW I PLAN THE OPTION BUTTONS TO WORK if wrong option clicked
+No!
+The color is red.
+Try again - rerun the random color selection

+if right option is clicked
+Yes!
+The color is red.
+Now paint the box below with red
+- display the artboard